 Noncitizens must be careful when applying for driver's licenses or taking care of other matters at their local state government office.
 Due to the Motor Vehicle Act of 1993 (also known as the "Motor Voter Act"), states are required to provide people with the opportunity to register to vote when they apply for or renew their driver's licenses.
-However, while a minority of states ask for proof of citizenship at the time of voter registration, employees in most states may not inquire about citizenship status before asking noncitizens if they desire to register to vote.
+However, while a minority of states ask for proof of U.S. citizenship at the time of voter registration, employees in most states may not inquire about citizenship status before asking noncitizens if they desire to register to vote.

 In some jurisdictions, you certify U.S. citizenship simply by signing the voter application.
 The claim to U.S. citizenship is in the "fine print" of the form.
 In others, it is necessary to check a box to indicate U.S. citizenship, but a government official (or any other person you authorize to complete the form on your behalf) may check off the box for you.
-These situations have created problems for noncitizens who may not understand English well, do not pay attention to what they are signing, or trust others to complete forms on their behalf.
+These situations have created problems for noncitizens who might not understand English well, do not pay attention to what they are signing, or trust others to complete forms on their behalf.

-If you are not sure whether you have registered to vote, you should check with the election board or office in your city or town.
-If your name is listed on the voter registration rolls where you are not authorized to vote, you must remove your name immediately and obtain proof that you have done this, such as a letter or receipt from the Town Clerk's office.
+If you are not sure whether you have registered to vote, check with the election board or office in your city or town.
+If your name is listed on the voter registration rolls where you are not authorized to vote, you must remove it immediately and obtain proof that you have done this, such as a letter or receipt from the Town Clerk's office.

 A person can become deportable for making false claims to U.S. citizenship to employers.
 Any time a person is hired for employment within the U.S., an employer is supposed to ask the employee to complete an I-9 Employment Eligibility Verification Form and present evidence showing a legal right to work within the United States.
 The form contains boxes for the employee to check showing eligibility to work.

 A noncitizen should never check off the box "U.S. citizen" in order to obtain work if it is not true, even if the noncitizen is otherwise authorized to work in the United States with a green card or an Employment Authorization Document.
-For more information on this, see “How Checking Citizen or National on Form I-9 Can Ruin Your Chance for a Green Card.”
+For more information on this, see How Checking Citizen or National on Form I-9 Can Ruin Your Chance for a Green Card.

 Federal loans, as well as some state and private loans, require U.S. citizenship as a condition of eligibility.
 It is important to check for this requirement before you file any type of financial aid application.
-One court decision concerning a false claim to U.S. citizenship made on student loan applications also accused the immigrant of fraud, since he had used a false name, date of birth, and Social Security number.
+One court decision concerning a false claim to U.S. citizenship made on student loan applications also accused the immigrant of fraud, since he had used a false name, date of birth, and Social Security Number.

 In order to get a U.S. passport, applicants must present evidence of U.S. citizenship.
 By lying on this application and presenting a false birth certificate or other evidence, a noncitizen risks not only being accused of making a false claim to U.S. citizenship, but also criminal charges.
 Similarly, you can be placed in removal proceedings for filing an application for a certificate of U.S. citizenship if not entitled to one.